Oriel High School aims to provide high quality outdoor education, by doing so we see young people who:

 You’ll find yourself helping people or the community, getting fitter,developing skills, going on an expedition and taking part in a residential activity (Gold only).

 The best bit is – you get to choose what you do!

 Your programme can be full of activities and projects that get you buzzing, and along the way you’ll pick up experiences, friends and talents that will stay with you for the rest of your life.

-If you need any further information, you can talk to your DofE Leader (Miss Mann) in the Youth Wing or e-mail at firstname.lastname@example.org.
+If you need any further information, you can e-mail firstname.lastname@example.org

 DofE sessions begin at 5.30pm every Thursday in the Youth Wing.